Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the general climate of real estate investment in your jurisdiction?

-Ireland’s gross domestic product grew by 5.2% in 2016 (compared to an EU average of just under 2%).
+Ireland’s gross domestic product grew by 7.3% in 2017 (compared to an EU average of 2.5%).
 Ireland remains a highly sought after location for real estate investment.

 This will create opportunities for developers, builders, funders and investors.